kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 Resource drivers are responsible for:

 1. Populating `compatibilityGroups` for all devices with compatibility requirements.
+2. Detecting the `DRADeviceCompatibilityGroups` feature gate status and, when the gate is disabled, omitting `compatibilityGroups` from `ResourceSlice` entries.
+Devices declaring the field on a gate-off cluster will be skipped by the scheduler and remain unschedulable until either the gate is enabled or the field is removed.
-2. Continuing to validate allocations at resource preparation time for version-skew safety and to detect incorrect allocations made by a scheduler.
+3. Continuing to validate allocations at resource preparation time for version-skew safety and to detect incorrect allocations made by a scheduler that does not (or no longer) enforces compatibility.

 ### Test Plan